c2-d2/FungalPathogens/README.md

 # Getting up to speed on fungal pathogens

-This repository will keep track of a series of informal meetings happening in Nov-Dec 2022 at the Center for Communicable Disease Dynamics on fungal pathogens.
+This repository will keep track of a series of informal meetings on fungal pathogens happening in Nov-Dec 2022 at the Center for Communicable Disease Dynamics.

 |  Date  | Topic                                                            |
 | ------ | -----                                                            |